sassoftware/viya4-monitoring-kubernetes/monitoring/OpenShift.md

 By default, SAS Viya Monitoring on OpenShift uses OpenShift authentication to log in to Grafana.
-Authentication is provided by the OpenShift oauth-proxy sidecar, which also enables in-cluster TLS (from the ingress controller to Grafana).
-To disable this behavior, set the `OPENSHIFT_AUTH_ENABLE` environment variable to `false`.
+Authentication is provided by the OpenShift oauth-proxy sidecar.
+To disable OpenShift authentication, set the `OPENSHIFT_AUTH_ENABLE` environment variable to `false`.
 This value can also be set in `$USER_DIR/monitoring/user.env`.
-Regardless of the value of `OPENSHIFT_AUTH_ENABLE`, edge TLS (HTTPS) is enabled on the Grafana [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) (OpenShift's version of ingress).
+Regardless of the value of `OPENSHIFT_AUTH_ENABLE`, in-cluster TLS (from the ingress controller to Grafana) and ingress TLS (browser to cluster) is enabled on the Grafana [route](https://docs.openshift.com/container-platform/4.7/rest_api/network_apis/route-route-openshift-io-v1.html) (OpenShift's version of ingress).